-It’s generally well-known that much of our body is made up of water, which plays a key role in maintaining multiple functions.
+You’ve probably heard that 60% of our body is made up of water – but what this really means is that it actually plays a key role in maintaining multiple functions .

-Sweat, excretion, vomiting, bleeding, breast feeding, all cause loss of water, which we replace throughout the day.
+Sweat, excretion, vomiting, bleeding, breastfeeding all cause us to lose water, which we replace throughout the day by drinking liquids.

-Mild dehydration – as little as 2% loss of water – can have a noticeable effect on the body.
-It causes dry mouth and eyes, headache, fatigue, loss of appetite, flushed skin, heat intolerance, light-headedness, burning sensation in the stomach, and dark urine with a strong odour.
+Mild dehydration – as little as 2% loss of body water – can have a noticeable effect on the body.
+It dries our mouth and eyes, causes headaches, fatigue, dry skin, light-headedness, inability to focus, and dark urine with a strong odour [2, 3, 4].

 During exercise, athletes can lose up to 6-10% of their water weight via sweat.
-This can increase fatigue and alter body temperature control, making exercise feel much more difficult, both physically and mentally.
-Exercise performance is optimal when athletes maintain fluid balance.
+This can increase fatigue and alter one’s body temperature control, making exercise feel much more difficult, both physically and mentally.
+Exercise performance is optimal when athletes maintain fluid balance .

-Water plays a key role in the digestion, absorption, transportation, and use of nutrients (oxygen, minerals, vitamins, amino acids, glucose, and many more).
-So when there is less water, nutrients cannot reach where they are required.
+Water plays a key role in the digestion, absorption, transportation and use of nutrients (oxygen, minerals, vitamins, amino acids, glucose, and many more).
+In fact, when there is less water, nutrients have difficulty moving around our body and cannot reach where they are required .